-Just shy of my blog’s first anniversary, I went a little bit out of my comfort zone and made the trek to Miami Beach for Icebox Cafe.
-I didn’t necessarily fancy the majority of what was on the menu, but the Kobe Burger caught my eye.
+Just shy of my blog’s first anniversary, I went out of my comfort zone and made the trek to Miami Beach for Icebox Cafe.
+I didn’t necessarily fancy most of what was on the menu, but the Kobe Burger caught my eye.

-Here’s a side note which I never mentioned in my original post, Oprah named Icebox Cafe as the best cake in the U.S. in 2006.
+Here’s a side note which I never mentioned in my original post, Oprah named Icebox Cafe the best cake in the U.S. in 2006.
 It’s how they appeared on my food radar initially.

-Original Icebox Cafe Post
+Original Icebox Cafe Post on Burger Beast

 September 1st, 2009 – Should you be gluttonous in front of someone you barely know? (this my Sex and the City type intro).

 I met Burger Beast reader Brandon and his girlfriend Laura at Icebox Cafe on South Beach for some late lunch.
-I got there a little early, so I ordered some water to tide me over (plus it was ridiculously hot outside that day, and I was finally indoors).
+I got there a little early, so I ordered some water to tide me over (plus, it was ridiculously hot outside that day, and I was finally indoors).

 We look over the menu and make our moves.
 Laura orders the Tuna Melt Sandwich, while Brandon goes with their pasta dish of the day (spaghetti and meatballs).
 I order their Kobe Burger (with gouda cheese & onions on a ciabatta roll).

 They enjoyed their cake while I was amazed at how good Icebox Cafe’s brownie and cheesecake combo were.
-Alright, maybe not amazed both things separately are great, so I should not have been surprised.
+Alright, maybe not amazed; both things separately are great, so I should not have been surprised.